Grand Duchess Alexandra Pavlovna of Russia: Gustav IV

 In 1794, the Empress began to think about the future of the Grand Duchess.
 Alexandra Pavlovna was eleven years old, and "that summer a girl should be considered an adult."
 In the letters of those years Catherine II expresses the idea of bringing to Russia "landless princes", who after marrying her granddaughters would get the position and means for life in their new homeland.

 But the fate of Alexandra turned out differently.
 In 1792, news arrived at the Russian court regarding the murder of King Gustav III of Sweden (who was the Empress' first-cousin) and the accession to the throne of his 14-year-old son Gustav IV Adolf.
 Reportedly, the desire of the late Swedish monarch was to make an alliance with the Russian Imperial family by marrying his only son to one of the granddaughters of the Empress; however, according to another version, the idea of marriage belonged to the Empress, and even became one of the secret conditions of the Treaty of Värälä.
 The idea of this alliance was supported by the Swedish regent, the new King's uncle Charles, Duke of Södermanland.

-In October 1793, on the occasion of the marriage of the Grand Duke Alexander Pavlovich with Princess Louise of Baden arrived in St. Petersburg Count Stenbock with congratulations from the Swedish court, and started the official talks about marriage.
+In October 1793, on the occasion of the marriage of the Grand Duke Alexander Pavlovich with Princess Louise of Baden, Count Stenbock arrived in St. Petersburg with congratulations from the Swedish court, and started the official talks about marriage.
 Alexandra began to learn the Swedish language, as well as to prepare to think about her future husband.

 Negotiations went with varying success.
 In January 1794, Catherine II wrote to her first-cousin, the Duke of Södermanland:

 But on two issues the parties could not reach an agreement: The religion of the future Queen and the fate of Count Gustaf Mauritz Armfelt, member of the conspiracy against the Swedish regent, who took refuge in Russia.
 In retaliation, the regent began to negotiate a marriage between Gustav IV Adolf and Duchess Louise Charlotte of Mecklenburg-Schwerin.
 Pretending to ignore the machinations of the Swedish regent, the Empress wrote in April 1795 to Baron von Grimm: